 Mato Grosso has become the latest state in Brazil to make progress towards an agreement to receive climate finance from the LEAF Coalition by signing a new letter of intent with Emergent at COP30 today.

-The Dominican Republic has become the first Caribbean nation to have a proposal accepted to supply high integrity jurisdictional emissions reductions and removals to the LEAF Coalition.
+Kenya has become the second African nation to sign a Letter of Intent (LOI) to supply high-integrity emissions reductions and removals credits to the LEAF Coalition.

 Proposals from Bolivia and the Colombian Department of Chocó have the potential toincrease forest protection across 16 million hectares of tropical forest as new window opens for Forest Governments to submit proposals to the LEAF Coalition